Creature Comforts

-Creature Comforts is a British adult stop-motion comedy mockumentary franchise originating in a 1989 British humorous animated short film of the same name.
+Creature Comforts is a British stop-motion comedy franchise originating in a 1989 animated short film of the same name.
 The film matched animated zoo animals with a soundtrack of people talking about their homes, making it appear as if the animals were being interviewed about their living conditions.
 It was created by Nick Park and Aardman Animations.
-The film later became the basis of a series of television advertisements for the electricity boards in the United Kingdom, and in 2003, a television series in the same style was released.
+The film became the basis of a series of television advertisements for the electricity boards in the United Kingdom.
+In 2003, a television series in the same style was released.
 An American version of the series was also made.
+A sequel series, Things We Love, first aired on BBC One in 2024.

 The original film

-The original Creature Comforts short film was five minutes and a few seconds long and was conceived and directed by Nick Park and produced by Aardman Animations, featuring the voices of British non-actors in the same vein as the "man on the street" Vox Pop interviews.
+The original Creature Comforts (short film) was five minutes and a few seconds long and was conceived and directed by Nick Park and produced by Aardman Animations, featuring the voices of British non-actors in the same vein as the "man on the street" vox pop interviews.
 It was produced as part of a series called Lip Synch for Channel 4.
-The film won Nick Park the Academy Award for Best Animated Short Film in 1990.
+The film won Nick Park the Academy Award for Best Animated Short Film in 1991.